-Forward Day by Day: To pick up a current Forward Day by Day devotional booklet, contact Deacon Leslie.
-You can also subscribe by email, or get e-books for your daily devotions through Forward Movement online.
+Forward Day by Day: New daily devotional booklets are available in the bell tower entrance on Sundays, and in the office.
+You can also subscribe by email, or get the e-books for your daily devotions through Forward Movement online.
 Also check out the app for your phone or tablet.
 It has the daily reflection and links to daily readings, daily prayer and to keep a journal.

 Evening Prayer: On Tuesdays at 7 pm Bob Litsinger offers a service of Evening Prayer by Zoom.
 You can join the service from a landline phone as well as online, but you will need a password.
 Contact Bob Litsinger by email or 856-571-0008 for the password, details or directions.
 It’s a wonderful way to add connection, prayer, and peace to your week.

 Personal evening prayer alternatives: Of course, not everyone can join the formal evening prayer service that is done on Tuesday.
 The time commit and time of the event are both an obstacle for many.
 If you only have time for one prayer, that can still have valuable spiritual and personal value I have some options for you.
 These three are prayers accompanied by music.
 The first is a music background with scrolling words.
 The other two are sung.

 - Bedtime Prayer Relax – Sleep knowing that God is taking care of you

 - My Evening Prayer

 You might enjoy listening to these and may even want to use one as an evening prayer for yourself or family. — Bob Litsinger